MicrosoftDocs/entra-docs/docs/fundamentals/how-to-get-support.md

 Explore the range of [support options and choose the plan](https://azure.microsoft.com/support/plans) that best fits your scenario, whether you're an IT admin managing your organization's tenant, a developer just starting your cloud journey, or a large organization deploying business-critical, strategic applications.
 Microsoft customers can create and manage support requests in the Azure portal and the Microsoft Entra admin center.

 > [!NOTE]
+>
-> If you're using Microsoft Entra External ID in an external tenant, these steps don't apply.
-The support request feature is currently unavailable for external tenant technical issues.
-However, you can use the **Give Feedback** link on the **New support request** page to provide feedback.
-Or, you can switch to your Microsoft Entra workforce tenant and [open a support request](https://entra.microsoft.com/#view/Microsoft_Azure_Support/NewSupportRequestV3Blade/callerName/ActiveDirectory/issueType/technical).
+> - If you're using Microsoft Entra External ID in an external tenant, the support request feature is currently unavailable for external tenant technical issues.
+Instead, use the **Give Feedback** link on the **New support request** page.
+Or, switch to your Microsoft Entra workforce tenant and [open a support request](https://entra.microsoft.com/#view/Microsoft_Azure_Support/NewSupportRequestV3Blade/callerName/ActiveDirectory/issueType/technical).
+> - If you're using Azure AD B2C, open a support ticket by first switching to a Microsoft Entra tenant that has an Azure subscription associated with it.
+Typically, this is your employee tenant or the default tenant created for you when you signed up for an Azure subscription.
+To learn more, see [how an Azure subscription is related to Microsoft Entra ID](./how-subscriptions-associated-directory.yml).

 ### To open a support request in Microsoft Entra ID: